-4 hours--Prereq.: A grade of "C" or better in 2223, 3218, and 3883 or School of Nursing approval.
-The course focuses on behavioral and psychodynamic concepts and theories, together with their applications, and the therapeutic use of self to modify emotional and/or psychiatric disequilibrium and promote mental health in individuals, families and communities.
-Travel required.
-Laboratory/clinical hours required.
+4 hours-- Focuses on behavioral and psycho-dynamic concepts and theories, together with their applications, and the therapeutic use of self to modify emotional and/or psychiatric disequilibrium and promote mental health in individuals, families and communities.
+Cultivates critical thinking and professional practice.
+Laboratory/clinical hours and travel required.
+(Full acceptance to the Nursing Program required.)